-- would have an adverse effect on the rights and freedom of others - includes information that might cause serious harm to the physical or mental health of the pupil or another individual; - includes information that would reveal that the child is at risk of abuse, where disclosure of that information would not be in the child's best interests; - includes information contained in adoption and parental order records;

-- includes certain information which may be used in legal proceedings; - would include personal data relating to another individual, where; the school cannot sufficiently anonymise the data to protect that individual's rights', we do not have their consent to release that individuals' data, and it would be unreasonable to proceed without such consent.
+- would have an adverse effect on the rights and freedom of others. - includes information that might cause serious harm to the physical or mental health of the pupil or another individual; - includes information that would reveal that the child is at risk of abuse, where disclosure of that information would not be in the child's best interests; - includes information contained in adoption and parental order records; - includes certain information which may be used in legal proceedings; - would include personal data relating to another individual, where; the school cannot sufficiently anonymise the data to protect that individual's rights,' we do not have their consent to release that individuals' data, and it would be unreasonable to proceed without such consent. - Safeguarding information recorded on safeguarding systems if release of the data could have the potential to cause serious harm to an individual or a live, legal process.

-If a request is determined to be 'excessive or vextious' the school has the right to refuse the request, or in some cases, charge a reasonable fee to cover the administrative costs of responding to the request.
+If a request is determined to be 'excessive or vexatious' the school has the right to refuse the request, or in some cases, charge a reasonable fee to cover the administrative costs of responding to the request.

-If the school refuses a request they will inform the individual of the reasons why, and advise them of their right to complain to the ICO, if they wish to do so.
+If the school refuses a request, they will inform the individual of the reasons why and advise them of their right to complain to the ICO, if they wish to do so.

-6. Data Breaches
+8. Data Breaches